simon-rb/alibaba_cloud_scripts/create_ecs_instance/README.md

 4. **Monitor Progress**:
    - Observe the script's output as it progresses through creating the ECS instance, attaching ENIs, allocating EIPs, and associating the EIPs with the instance.

-This procedure sets up the ECS instance with two network interfaces, ensuring EIP_1 is attached to ENI_1, and EIP_2 is attached to ENI_2.
-Each step is critical for the successful deployment of the configured resources.
+This procedure sets up the ECS instance with 2 network interfaces, ensuring EIP_1 is attached to ENI_1, and EIP_2 is attached to ENI_2.

 ### Step 2: Push the Docker Image to ACR (Local Machine)